 The Canberra Times this morning published an abbreviated version of a story I wrote on the retirement of Rachel Rawlins.
-Here is a link to the online version.
-However, as the article was shortened I am posting the full story below, in particular because it contains a further comment from Dell Brady, one of Rawlins’ early teachers, and more from Ty King-Wall, and indeed from Rawlins herself.
+As the article was shortened, however, I am posting the full story below, in particular because it contains a further comment from Dell Brady, one of Rawlins’ early teachers, and more from Ty King-Wall, and indeed from Rawlins herself.

 Rawlins took her first ballet classes in Canberra, largely at the Dell Brady School of Ballet.
 She remembers those early years fondly and recalls that Brady was strict but in a way that made her pupils understand that it was important to dance properly.
 She passed on to her students her own passion for dance.

 Brady for her part recalls that it was absolutely clear from the beginning that Rawlins was talented, ‘Even now when I look back on the photos of the first show she did with me when she was a ‘rose fairy’—a role she shared with Pia Miranda, now a successful film actor—her lovely long slender legs and beautifully pointed feet signalled what was to come.
 She was also very determined—in a quiet way—and when she was given a challenging role, as she was in subsequent shows at the ballet school, she would always push herself to achieve her best.’

 From Canberra Rawlins went on to further study in Melbourne eventually at the Australian Ballet School.
 She counts getting a contract with the Australian Ballet at the end of her training as the first major highlight of her dancing life.
 It was the beginning of a stellar career, which subsequently included two years in London with the Royal Ballet in addition to her eighteen years with the Australian Ballet where she has been a principal since 2004.